-This information explains how to set up your iHealth pulse oximeter so it automatically sends your results to your Memorial Sloan Kettering (MSK) healthcare provider.
+This information explains how to set up your iHealth pulse oximeter so it automatically sends your results to your MSK healthcare provider.

 A pulse oximeter is a device you place on your finger.
 It measures your blood oxygen level (how much oxygen is in your blood) and pulse rate (how fast your heart is beating).
 These measurements show how well oxygen is getting to different areas of your body.

 Your iHealth pulse oximeter records your results in your iHealth account.
 Linking your iHealth account to your MyMSK (MSK patient portal) account lets it automatically send your results to your MSK healthcare provider.
 This will help them make decisions about your care while you’re at home.

 How To Connect Your iHealth Account to Your MyMSK Account